freeCodeCamp/search-indexer/README.md

 ## How to deploy changes

-1. After a PR with changes is accepted and merged, deploy changes with `npm run deploy`
+1. After a PR with changes is accepted and merged, deploy changes with `npm run deploy-dev` or `npm run deploy`

 ## How to change Algolia API keys on AWS

 ### Generate a new key on Algolia

 1. Sign into Algolia with the dev@freecodecamp.org account
+1. Select the `dev` or `Production` application from the dropdown at the top of the page
 1. Click "API Keys", then click the "All API Keys" tab near the top of the screen
 1. Click the "New API Key" button, and generate a new key with the following ACLs (action control lists): `search`, `addObject`, `deleteObject`, `browse`, `listIndexes`, `deleteIndex`
 1. Click the "Create" button